Sylvania Waters

 Sylvania Waters was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Sylvania Waters has a high level of cultural diversity, with 32.7% of its population born overseas and 38.9% speaking a language other than English at home.
-Christianity is the predominant religion in Sylvania Waters, comprising 68.3% of people, compared to 61.2% across Greater Sydney.
+Christianity is the predominant religion in Sylvania Waters, making up 68.3% of the population, compared to 49.2% across Greater Sydney.
 The top three ancestry groups are English (17.5%), Australian (15.8%), and Other (12.1%).

 Frequently Asked Questions - Diversity